My husband loves to build with LEGOs.

 But you certainly don’t have to buy an expensive kit to make something amazing with LEGO.
 As long as you have the right bricks, and the gumption, you can design and build anything you can possibly imagine.
 You can personalize your LEGO experience.

-Personalization is very important to today’s youth.
-As these generations get older, and inevitably and eventually require death care services, personalization of funerals is also going to become more and more commonplace.
+Personalization is very important to society today, especially among younger people.
+As younger generations get older, and inevitably and eventually require death care services, personalization of funerals is also going to become more and more commonplace.
 In fact, over the past decade, many funeral homes and corporations have already begun to advertise and encourage custom services.

 Did your great aunt love to garden?
 Take a look through our garden-themed funeral package, complete with seed envelopes as “party” favors for guests.
 This will be a celebration of life!